bgoonz/web-dev-notes-resource-site/2-content/REACT/react-docs/blog/2016-07-13-mixins-considered-harmful.md

 This function would return another component.
 The returned component would manage the subscription and render `<WrappedComponent />` with the current data.

-We call this pattern a “higher-order component”.
+We call this pattern a "higher-order component".

 The composition happens at React rendering level rather than with a direct function call.
 This is why it doesn't matter whether the wrapped component is defined with `createClass()`, as an ES6 class or a function.
 If `WrappedComponent` is a React component, the component created by `withSubscription()` can render it.